Major economies support $650 billion boost in IMF resources

 IMF Managing Director Kristalina Georgieva told reporters Wednesday that without the massive amounts of support provided by governments, last year’s recession, the worst since World War II, would have been three times more severe.

-She said the rebound this year was being powered by the world’s two biggest economies, the United States and China, but that economic fortunes were “diverging dangerously” with poorer nations falling behind.
+She said the rebound this year is being powered by the world’s two biggest economies, the United States and China, but that economic fortunes were “diverging dangerously” with poorer nations falling behind.

 “A small number of countries led by the U.S. and China are powering ahead,” she said.
 “Weaker economies are falling behind.”